In Conversation with Prof. (Dr.) Ajay Kumar Bhatt, ALS Gurugram

-And in that situation, the Judiciary takes cognizance either Suo Moto or by complaints through writs, to defend such rights of an individual and pass orders to issue writs against the State.
+And in that situation, the Judiciary takes cognizance of either Suo Moto or by complaints through writs, to defend such rights of an individual and pass orders to issue writs against the State.
 Our Judiciary is an individual body and is beyond the purview of any supervision by any agency of the Government.
-No person is allowed to go beyond the law of the land and it is the duty of the Judiciary to ensure that the State performs its duty to maintain the law and order in society and to establish well-being of all.
+No person is allowed to go beyond the law of the land and it is the duty of the Judiciary to ensure that the State performs its duty to maintain the law and order in society and to establish the well-being of all.

-Our enforcing machinery must do their duty which they owe, for instance, the Police must perform their duty to ensure safety of individuals in the society.
+Our enforcing machinery must do their duty which they owe, for instance, the Police must perform their duty to ensure the safety of individuals in the society.
 Our Judiciary is much more vigilant than the Judiciary of other nations and people have full faith in the Judicial System of India.

-Dr. Ajay Bhatt: The principle of equality is the backbone of our Constitution.
-Article 15 and 16 mandate no discrimination on the ground of race, sex, religion, caste, etc. This duty has been cast on the State.
+Dr. Ajay Kumar Bhatt: The principle of equality is the backbone of our Constitution.
+Articles 15 and 16 mandate no discrimination on the ground of race, sex, religion, caste, etc. This duty has been cast on the State.
 The Parliament has enacted various laws for the development of women.
 Now, we are running in the women empowerment decade.
 It is wrong to say that men are against women.

-Legal Bites: Sir, being a senior professor yourself, where in your opinion is the teacher of this generation lacking, in their approach towards a better and smart process of teaching.
+Legal Bites: Sir, being a senior professor yourself, wherein your opinion is the teacher of this generation lacking, in their approach towards a better and smart process of teaching.

-Dr. Ajay Bhatt: Nowadays, maximum numbers of students are getting education for the sake of earning tons of money than for acquiring knowledge.
+Dr. Ajay Kumar Bhatt: Nowadays, maximum numbers of students are getting an education for the sake of earning tons of money than for acquiring knowledge.
 Knowledge is itself a power to gain all materialistic pleasures but it is equally true that a person having pure knowledge may detach themselves from materialism.
 Anything is possible for a person having pure knowledge and wisdom.

 A teacher should know the concept and content that he/she intends to teach.
-What one has, he/she has to communicate to others.
+What one has, he/she has to communicate with others.
 It is necessary for a teacher to take the digital approach and use PPTs and graphic imagery to portray knowledge.
 As I have observed, many teachers of highly reputed institutions have a proper lack of knowledge about the traditional subjects of law.
 A teacher must know about the correlation of subjects of law while delivering lectures in the class.

 Legal Bites: We have believed that India is developing to stand amongst the developed nations in the World.
-But, social issues like Casteism, Communalism, Regionalism, and conflicts on the basis of Language and Culture are, unfortunately, as prevalent today, as it was say about 50 years ago.
+But, social issues like Casteism, Communalism, Regionalism, and conflicts on the basis of Language and Culture are, unfortunately, as prevalent today, as it was said about 50 years ago.
 We cannot compare ourselves to any other country that faces similar social issues because unlike them we are different and it is time that India realizes that it cannot develop till it stops the unnecessary hatred among them.
 Please share your views regarding this.

-Dr. Ajay Bhatt: India is the most diverse country in the World.
+Dr. Ajay Kumar Bhatt: India is the most diverse country in the World.
 Casteism, communalism and regionalism have come into existence since Independence.
 Despite all these contradictions, we have been a developing nation in all fields.
-No doubt our progress is slow paced, but we hope to achieve the status of a developed nation very soon.
+No doubt our progress is slow-paced, but we hope to achieve the status of a developed nation very soon.
 Conflicts make us stronger.